jaalto/project--emacs-epackage-template/README.rst

     # Mark this repository as "upstream"
     echo upstream > epackage/format

     # ...
-Now edit and remove files as needed in epackage/ dorectory
+Now edit and remove files as needed in epackage/ directory
     # ... commit, push to Github

 Notify `Sources List`_ maintaner about your repository.